 Itinerary: Dolomites, South Tyrol, Ahrntal, Campo Tures, Lutago, San Giovanni, Valle Aurina, Predoi, Casere

 The valley extends from Campo Tures to the Austrian border in one of the most pristine natural environments in South Tyrol.
-Because of being surrounded by high mountains and then a little more isolated, the valley has been able to preserve its own ancient folklore and traditions.
-So, it is a perfect destination to learn about the people living here, in an unspoiled environment, where 98% of the inhabitants speaks German and not Italian, although the area politically belongs to Italy.
+Because of being surrounded by high mountains and because of its isolated position, the valley has been able to preserve its own ancient folklore and traditions over the years.
+It is a perfect destination to learn about the people living here, in an unspoiled environment, where 98% of the inhabitants speak German and not Italian, although the area politically belongs to Italy.